McClure Arctic expedition: First winter and summer

 The decision to abandon the strait and proceed around the south coast of Baring Island (his name for Banks Island) led them to open water and a wider area of search.
 Rounding to the north east, they continued through the loose ice until conditions compelled them to secure the ship to an iceberg for protection.
-Explorations of the nearby coast were made, revealing abandoned Inuit camps and the unusual discovery of petrified wood from an extensive forest at 74°27′N. As winter showed signs of return, they were threatened by the ice several times while still attached to their iceberg.
-These events were successfully managed by the crew, often by blasting the ice, but McClure chose not to set off from the iceberg for nearby open water, passing several opportunities to do so.
+Explorations of the nearby coast were made, revealing abandoned Inuit camps and the unusual discovery of petrified wood from an extensive forest at 74°27′N. As winter approached, the crew faced several close calls as they were threatened by the ice while still attached to their iceberg.

 Second winter and summer in Mercy Bay

-Subsequent efforts to move the ship further eastward made slow progress, but occasional stretches of open water contributed to their progress towards Melville Island.
+These subsequent efforts to move the ship further eastward made slow progress, but occasional stretches of open water contributed to their progress towards Melville Island.
 Rather than following the pack ice east, McClure chose to take refuge in an open bay.
-On 23 September, the ice made an end to their progress, as the ship was made ready for a second winter – entering the bay they now occupied was seen by some of the crew as a dire mistake.
-Ship's surgeon Armstrong went so far as to state that "entering this bay was the fatal error of our voyage."
+On 23 September, the ship's progress was halted by the ice, and the crew prepared for a second winter.
+Some of them believed that entering the bay had been a fatal mistake.
+Expedition surgeon Armstrong went so far as to state that "entering this bay was the fatal error of our voyage."
 The pack ice would have taken them within 50 mi of Melville Island, and improved their chance of an early break-up in the spring.
 The location of their wintering was 74°6′N, 118°55′W, and was subsequently named Mercy Bay.

-Diminishing provisions, as well as the subsequent caching of food at the Princess Royal Islands left them with fewer than ideal stores.
+Diminishing provisions, as well as the subsequent caching of food at the Princess Royal Islands left them with less than ideal stores.
 By October, heating was briefly curtailed until the more severe periods of winter, with temperatures below deck holding near -10 F. Hunting parties were generally successful, although their exploration frustratingly revealed extents of open water that would have provided escape, only 8 mi outside of Mercy Bay.
 As winter pressed on, the weakening hunting parties frequently required rescue.
 On 10 November, the final 'housing in' of the ship commenced, largely sealing it for the winter.
 The crew busied themselves in the manufacture of needed items, and adopted patches of gun wadding as their currency.
 Tedium was severe, with two crewmen briefly going mad with boredom.
 In December, storms rose up as temperatures continued to fall.